Banking in Ukraine: Post-independence history

 All Ukraine's banks combined, excluding insolvent banks, posted a loss of ₴66.6 billion in 2015.
 71 banks ended 2015 with profit amounting to ₴5.2 billion.

 In December 2016, PrivatBank, which holds more than a third of individual bank deposits in Ukraine, was nationalized to "save the banking system."
 President Poroshenko stated "It’s obvious that the only way to save the bank and ensure the safety of its clients’ funds is to bring it into state ownership".

 In 2016, the solvent Ukrainian banks reduced losses compared to 2015 by three times (to ₴18.9 billion).
 And early 2017 the National Bank considered it possible that Ukrainian banks could reach a level of profits in 2017.
 In 2018 Ukrainian banks made a profit of ₴21.7 billion.
 The last time the banking system was profitable had been in 2013, when profit amounted to ₴1.4 billion.

 According to the National Bank of Ukraine, there were 81 solvent licensed banks in Ukraine on 1 October 2018 whose assets were ₴1.355 trillion ($48 billion).

 On 1 November 2019 all Ukrainian banks had fully switched to the IBAN standard.

+According to the Ukrainian Banking Association, in August 2025, there were 60 banks operating in Ukraine, with total assets of ₴3.516 trillion ($83.137 billion).
+The net assets showed a growth of over ₴100 billion from 2024, most of which came from privately-owned banks that weren't subject to threats of nationalization.